 We have all been there, you want to play the guitar, but you don’t have a pick.
 Whether it is lost, or you are in a music store with no plectrum in your pocket, nothing is more frustrating.
 Although, as you dig deeper into your pocket you find something else and wonder, can you use a coin as a guitar pick?

-Coins are the perfect thickness and have a somewhat smooth surface that makes them ideal for strumming chords and picking notes.
+Coins are the perfect thickness and have a somewhat smooth surface.
+This makes them ideal for strumming chords and picking notes.

 Can You Use a Coin as a Guitar Pick?

 In fact, besides some metal filings that need to be cleaned from the guitar, the strings would hold up quite well.
-While the strings do wear sooner than they would with a plastic pick, they get changed quite frequently.
+The strings do wear sooner than they would with a plastic pick.
+But they get changed quite frequently.
 By the time they are worn out, it is probably time to change them anyway.

 Damage Caused by a Coin Pick